 11th century tower, 13th century church.
 Brilliant central location on Cornmarket; little nearby parking.
 Arguably Oxford's oldest building.
 Monday lunchtime concerts (see our Concerts listings section).
-Wheelchair friendly.

 Capacity: 100.
 Refreshments, Basic green room, Parking difficult, Grand piano & Organ.
 Contact:

 Bob Wilkes: 01865 240940

 Available for private hire: Ideal for small concert recitals - ensembles, duos, soloists.
 Regular programme of Monday lunchtime concerts.
 Well-maintained Yamaha C7 Grand Piano and a splendid Willis 3 organ.
 Fine acoustics, historic setting.

 10.30am - 5pm (4pm in Winter)

 Coming soon to St Michael at the Northgate, Oxford City Church: